 Canada delayed the new rule, but is still preparing for it.
 Draft regulations, the Globe and Mail writes, would require companies “to visually inspect their far-flung equipment for leaks on a regular basis, and to measure emissions in each operation,” to meet the minimum reduction goal.

-The Canadian Association of Petroleum Producers (CAPP) claims to be onside with the reduction goal, but claims the approach Ottawa appears to be adopting is too rigid and unnecessarily costly.
+The Canadian Association of Petroleum Producers (CAPP) says it’s onside with the reduction goal, but claims the approach Ottawa appears to be adopting is too rigid and unnecessarily costly.

 Instead, “CAPP wants companies to be able to use a ‘risk-based approach’” that would allow producers to focus remediation on operations that “are most vulnerable to major leaks,” the Globe reports.
 It also wants companies “to be held to an overall goal of methane emission reductions [across all their operations], giving them flexibility to pursue the most cost-effective approaches.”